Best of Central Asia Tour – Spring

 Dushanbe Bazaar

-We will meet our local Kazakh guide at the airport and transfer to the city for our Kazakh welcome dinner in a local restaurant.
+We will meet our local Kazakh guide at the airport and transfer to the city for check-in at the hotel.
+Kazakh welcome dinner in a local restaurant.

 Accommodation: Hotel Kazzhol Park 4* or similar